glyh/on_pal/language/syntax.md

 1..10 # [1, 2, 3, 4, 5, 6, 7, 8, 9]
 1,4..10 # [1, 4, 7]
 1,4..=10 # [1, 4, 7, 10]

+..9,10 # this only works if we have a right bounded range

+# from rust:
+1..2  # std::ops::Range
+3..   # std::ops::RangeFrom
+..4   # std::ops::RangeTo
+..    # std::ops::RangeFull
+5..=6 # std::ops::RangeInclusive
+..=7  # std::ops::RangeToInclusive

 # Chained Try
 # I want to introduce effect system